Monday, May 6, 2024

 "If it ain't broke don't fix it" I turned around and met a man who'd given me this unexpected advice while waiting in the AutoZone line.
 He heard me explain to the guy at the counter what I wanted and why I wanted it.
 "When you loosen bolts, free it with a hammer, and take the wiring clips apart you change the system, create new problems, the unexpected happens..."
 I thanked him, and the guy at the counter too, and left without the part.
 I don't know if the part eventually failed, if I truly avoided the repair cost, or if other problems might've truly been averted.

-I'm so thankful that this man intervened in my life - he could have remained silent.
+I'm so thankful that this man intervened in my life - he could've remained silent.
 He also explained why he and his friends owned S10 pickups - they're a simple design, easy to understand, and easy to fix.
 His friends worked together to solve their common problem - everybody needs a vehicle to get them from here to there.
 He said that they got together most Saturdays to maintain their trucks and live life together too.

 An S10